Carl Linnaeus: George Clifford, Philip Miller, and Johann Jacob Dillenius

 Linnaeus also travelled to Oxford University to visit the botanist Johann Jacob Dillenius.
 He failed to make Dillenius publicly fully accept his new classification system, though the two men remained in correspondence for many years afterwards.
 Linnaeus dedicated his Critica Botanica to him, as "opus botanicum quo absolutius mundus non-vidit".
-Linnaeus would later name a genus of tropical tree Dillenia in his honour.
+Linnaeus later named a genus of tropical tree Dillenia in his honour.
 He then returned to Hartekamp, bringing with him many specimens of rare plants.
-The next year, 1737, he published Genera Plantarum, in which he described 935 genera of plants, and shortly thereafter he supplemented it with Corollarium Generum Plantarum, with another sixty (sexaginta) genera.
+The next year, 1737, he published Genera Plantarum, in which he described 935 genera of plants, and shortly thereafter he supplemented it with Corollarium Generum Plantarum, with another sixty genera.

 His work at Hartekamp led to another book, Hortus Cliffortianus, a catalogue of the botanical holdings in the herbarium and botanical garden of Hartekamp.
 He wrote it in nine months (completed in July 1737), but it was not published until 1738.
 It contains the first use of the name Nepenthes, which Linnaeus used to describe a genus of pitcher plants.

 Linnaeus stayed with Clifford at Hartekamp until 18 October 1737 (new style), when he left the house to return to Sweden.
 Illness and the kindness of Dutch friends obliged him to stay some months longer in Holland.
 In May 1738, he set out for Sweden again.
 On the way home, he stayed in Paris for about a month, visiting botanists such as Antoine de Jussieu.
 After his return, Linnaeus never again left Sweden.